Ivan Kovmir

 # Save me as 'limine.cfg' at the root of the EFI partiton.

 CMDLINE specifies arguments to pass to the kernel.
-You can copy these from the existing bootloader config, typically you should specify the system’s root partition. boot:/// states Limine should look for the files on the same partition where Limine bootloader resides, read Limine documentation to get more details.
+Copy these from the existing bootloader config, at the very least you should specify the system’s root partition. boot(): states Limine should look for the file on the same partition where Limine bootloader resides, read Limine documentation to get more details.

-Suppose you have Windows installed as your second OS, and you want to be able to choose which OS Limine should run.
+Suppose you have M$ Windows installed as your second OS, and you want to be able to choose which OS Limine should run.
 Unlike Linux, Limine does not support Windows boot protocol natively, but Limine can do bootloader chainloading.
-It means you can ask Limine to launch Windows'—just like any other—UEFI bootloader, which will handle Windows' boot process.
+It means you can ask Limine to launch Windows' UEFI bootloader, which will handle Windows boot process.
 So add another entry to make your limine.cfg file look like that:

 # Save me as 'limine.cfg' at the root of the EFI partiton.